Billy Milligan: Incarceration

 Milligan was sent to a series of state-run psychiatric hospitals, such as the Athens State Hospital, where, by his report, he received very little help.
 While he was in these hospitals, Milligan reported having ten different personalities.
 These ten were the only ones known to psychologists.
-Later on an additional 14 personalities, labeled "The Undesirables", were discovered.
+Later on an additional 14 personalities, labeled "The Undesirables", were claimed.
 Among the first ten were Arthur, a prim and proper Englishman who was an expert in science, medicine and hematology; Allen, a manipulator; Tommy, an escape artist and technophile; Ragen Vadascovinich, a Yugoslav communist who Milligan claimed had committed the robberies in a kind of Robin Hood spirit; and Adalana, a 19-year-old lesbian (shy, lonely and introverted) who cooked for all the personalities and craved affection, and who had allegedly committed the rapes.

 Milligan received treatment from psychiatrist David Caul MD, who diagnosed the additional 14 personalities.

-In 1986, Milligan had escaped the mental facility where he had been committed.
+In 1986, Milligan escaped the mental facility where he had been committed.
 During this time, he went by an alias (Christopher Carr) and might have been guilty of abducting his roommate and killing him, one of two murders of which Milligan is suspected.

 Release

-Milligan was released in 1988 after a decade in psychiatric hospitals.
+Milligan was released in 1988 after a decade in psychiatric hospitals, where he moved back to Lancaster, Ohio with his mother for a couple of years.
 On August 1, 1991, he was discharged from the Ohio mental health system and the Ohio courts.
 In 1996, he lived in California where he owned Stormy Life Productions and was going to make a short film (which apparently was never made).
 His location, thereafter, remained for a long time unknown, his former acquaintances having lost contact with him.
 According to his sister, he had been living on her property in Ohio when he was diagnosed with cancer in 2012, and lived with her for the remainder of his life.